jdleesmiller/CarND-Capstone/README.md

 ### Detection

 Traffic light detection was accomplished by using the Tensorflow Object Detection API to build and train a model to recognize traffic lights in the full frame image from the vehicle's camera.
 The model was initially trained with the Bosch Small Traffic Light Dataset but it was found that this overfit the Bosch set and was not effective for the project.
 A pretrained standard model was implemented to detect traffic light locations and bounding boxes in the image and pass these to separate classifier.
-The model used for detection was RESNET101 with the COCO dataset
+The model used for detection was RESNET101 with the COCO dataset.

  - [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)
  - [Bosch Small Traffic Light Dataset ](https://hci.iwr.uni-heidelberg.de/node/6132)

-Note that when the model is initially loaded, the tensorflow graph file is constructed from mulitple chunks and then saved locally.
+Note that when the model is initially loaded, the tensorflow graph file is constructed from multiple chunks and then saved locally.

+Considering the model is only aimed to detect traffic lights objects, some hyperparameters were fine-tuned for performance gains:
+- Number of region proposals was reduced from 300 to 10, leading to a 2x improvement in detection speed with no impact in traffic light detection accuracy.
+- Input image minimum and maximum window size was set to 600 and 1400 respectively.
+Images from the simulator (800x600) fit perfectly within these limits, so resizing is not required.
+Images from Carla's camera (1368x1096) are cropped at the top and bottom to fit the 600 minimum dimension, so resizing is not required either.
+Avoiding input image resizing significantly improves detection and bounding box location accuracies.

 ### Classfier